 IPA is based on family size.
 For example, a family of three (not including the student) can exclude $29,040 from their income for 2024-2025, while a family of three can exclude $35,870.
 Income above those figures — the family’s so-called discretionary income — is what counts when calculating SAI.

 Recommended: 2024-2025 FAFSA Changes, Explained

 The cost of attendance (COA) of a college or university refers to the estimated cost of a year of attendance at that school, including tuition, lodging, food, transportation, and personal expenses.

-When financial aid staffers at a college or university calculate the amount of financial aid you can qualify for, they take their COA and subtract your EFC to determine your financial need.
+When financial aid staffers at a college or university calculate the amount of financial aid you can qualify for, they take their COA and subtract your SAI (and any other financial assistance you are already receiving) to determine your financial need.

 Different Kinds of Financial Aid